-- Normal business hours and levels of service are to be maintained. - 2.
-The Department Head/Manager has the discretion to determine whether a 4-day, condensed work week is practical for the work unit.
+1. Normal business hours and levels of service are to be maintained.
+2. The Department Head/Manager has the discretion to determine whether a 4-day, condensed work week is practical for the work unit.
 If the Manager determines that the 4-day week is not practical, a 5-day work week will continue with reduced hours.
 (For details see #6 below.)
 Management shall exercise its discretion in a reasonable manner that is not arbitrary, discriminatory or in bad faith.
-If the Manager determines that the 4-day week is not practical, they will provide a written rationale for that decision.

-The Department Head/Manager of each Office/Unit will advise their staff as to which summer hours program the office will follow by providing notification by March 31st.
+The Department Head/Manager of each Office/Unit will advise their staff as to which summer hours program the office will follow.
 Salaried administrative staff will then work in accordance with the rules for the program that their office is following.
 The two systems (i.e. "condensed 4-day week" and "regular hours, "5-day week program") may not be combined by an employee.

-Employees and managers are jointly responsible for monitoring and recording hours worked.

-The Condensed, 4-Day Work Week

-- (a) The four-day work week schedule will begin on the Tuesday following the Victoria Day long weekend, and will end on the Friday prior to the Labour Day weekend. - (b) Each week in this period, including weeks containing Statutory Holidays, will have four working days. - (c) The average working day during this period will be 7-3/4 hours, and the average work week will be 31 hours. - (d) Staff are to begin their hours of work between 8:00 a.m.

-and 9:00 a.m. and are to end their daily work between 4:00 p.m. and 6:00 p.m.

-- (e) All staff will take a lunch period of one hour each day. - (f) Staff will work 4 full days each week.
+- 3. Employees and managers are jointly responsible for monitoring and recording hours worked. - 4.
+The Condensed, 4-Day Work Week - (a) The four-day work week schedule will begin on the Tuesday following the Victoria Day long weekend, and will end on the Friday prior to the Labour Day weekend. - (b) Each week in this period, including weeks containing Statutory Holidays, will have four working days. - (c) The average working day during this period will be 7-3/4 hours, and the average work week will be 31 hours. - (d) Staff are to begin their hours of work between 8:00 a.m. and 9:00 a.m. and are to end their daily work between 4:00 p.m. and 6:00 p.m. - (e) All staff will take a lunch period of one hour each day. - (f) Staff will work 4 full days each week.
 Staff members and their Managers will discuss requests for flex days in advance of the week in which the day off is to be taken.
 The manager will advise each staff member of their day off once they know of each staff member's request and has considered these requests in relation to the anticipated workload of the office.
 Staff will not be permitted to take less than a full day as a flex day.